bioinfo-pf-curie/geniac/utils/docs/install.rst

 -----------------------

 The file ``utils/install/cmake-init-default.cmake`` provides a script to set all the available variables during the configuration step.
-We recommand that you copy this file into ``utils/install/cmake-init.cmake``, edit it and set the different variables to match your configuration.
+We recommend that you copy this file into ``utils/install/cmake-init.cmake``, edit it and set the different variables to match your configuration.
 Then you can configure the project as follows:

 ::